What is multiple sclerosis (MS). Image showing neuro pathways that can be damaged as the result of MS.

 The term ‘sclerosis’ is a Greek word that means scarring.
 Demyelination causes many scars or lesions in different places within the central nervous system.
 The symptoms that occur depend on the site and severity of the lesions and this is why people with MS experience different symptoms at different times.

-It is estimated that there are more than 150,000 people in the UK diagnosed with MS. MS is commonly diagnosed in people between the ages of 20 and 30 (1).
-There are roughly three times as many women with MS as men (2).
+It is estimated that there are 150,000* people in the UK diagnosed with MS, with around 135 people diagnosed each week.
+MS is commonly diagnosed in people between the ages of 20 and 40.
+There are roughly two and a half times as many women with MS as men.
+MS is also the most common non-traumatic cause of significant neurological disability in people aged under 40.

 In the early stages of MS, the central nervous system can sometimes repair the damaged myelin or use different pathways for the signals.
-This is why episodes of symptoms (relapses) can be followed by periods of time when symptoms improve or disappear altogether (remission).
+This is why episodes of symptoms, known as relapses, can be followed by periods of time when symptoms improve or disappear altogether, known as remission.

 Common symptoms at diagnosis